 Cybersecurity Services in Aurora for Local Businesses

-We run cybersecurity for Aurora’s specific base.
-Professional services along Yonge Street and Wellington corridor.
-Medical and dental practices near Southlake Regional Health Centre.
-Upscale family-office operators.
-24/7 MDR with PHIPA, Law Society, and cyber-insurance-aligned controls.
+We run cybersecurity for Aurora’s specific base: automotive-supply-chain firms in the Magna ecosystem, professional services along Yonge Street and Wellington, and the medical and dental practices near Southlake Regional Health Centre.
+24/7 MDR with PIPEDA, PHIPA, and cyber-insurance-aligned controls.

 security leadership